Mickman Speaks on Self-Improvement, Human Connection, & The Audiovisual Experience [Exclusive Interview] - River Beats Dance

 Several people involved have mentioned that this run will be one of the last times this group of talented gentlemen will be playing together on the same card.
 What could potentially be seen as a bittersweet ‘last huzzah’ for some dedicated fans could also be perceived as a palette cleanser for others.

-As Tipper approaches his retirement, we see a range of different producers, influenced by his music, reminding us that we are in fantastic hands.
+As Tipper approaches his retirement, we see a range of different producers influenced by his music reminding us that we are in fantastic hands.
 Regardless, there is no doubt about the long-lasting impression that this group has had on many of us through their art.

-Both Jade Cicada and Detox Unit come off the heels of fantastic performances at Secret Dreams: Jade headlined night 2 at the Portal Stage with Laia, and Detox Unit with a sunrise set that same night paired with Denver’s own Actualize Visuals, who will also be performing with Vinja for the upcoming Mission show.
+Both Jade Cicada and Detox Unit come off the heels of fantastic performances at Secret Dreams.
+Jade headlined night 2 at the Portal Stage with Laia, and Detox Unit with a sunrise set that same night paired with Denver’s own Actualize Visuals, who will also be performing with Vinja for the upcoming Mission show.

 You Have to Start Somewhere

-We were fortunate enough to sit down with Mickman, who will be playing direct support For Jade Cicada. hailing from Peoria, Illinois, Cameron Ingraham, a.k.a.
+We were fortunate enough to sit down with Mickman, who will be playing direct support For Jade Cicada.
+Hailing from Peoria, Illinois, Cameron Ingraham, a.k.a.
 Mickman is known for his one-of-a-kind sounds that mix both ambient textures with elements of dubstep and drum and bass.

-Tailing off an incredibly powerful journey performance at Secret Dreams, he has had a smashing year, with other notable performances in Atlanta, Wichita, Tokyo, and Rendezvous.
+Tailing off an incredibly powerful journey set at Secret Dreams, he has had a smashing year, with other notable performances in Atlanta, Wichita, Tokyo, and Rendezvous.
 He has also played several other notable festivals and venues, including Red Rocks, Kings Theater, Summer Camp Music Festival, and the Brooklyn Mirage.

 Amidst his surge in popularity the past few years, he has fostered an extremely dedicated fanbase (or in his words, a group of friends) who enthusiastically anticipate his next performances.